Cherry Cheesecake

 Crack-free tip: Don’t overmix the batter and cool the cheesecake slowly.

 No water bath?
-Place a pan of water on the rack below instead — not as effective, but still helps.
+Place a pan of water on the rack below instead it's not as effective, but still helps.

 Flavor twist: Add almond extract to the cherry sauce for a Black Forest vibe.